This post may contain affiliate links. Please read my disclosure for more info.

 Which Offers the Better Value: Vertuo Next or VertuoPlus?

 The base prices of these models are very similar, although as of when this article was written the VertuoPlus was cheaper on Amazon.

 Beyond that, it really comes down to comparing the features and design.
 The VertuoPlus Deluxe certainly differentiates itself with its larger capacity, but some users might find the lack of the carafe size to be an issue.
-The Next’s Bluetooth connectivity could also offer some real advantages as Nespresso rolls out new updates.
+The Next’s Wi-Fi and Bluetooth connectivity could also offer some real advantages as Nespresso rolls out new updates.